 - After planting, water daily with a hand-held hose for the first three weeks to settle the bushes without stress.

 - Break off all flower buds until bushes produce new basal shoots to encourage more leaf growth, as this encourages them to become stronger and more vigorous.

-Consult our Rose Calendar for month-by-month guidelines, as well as taking into consideration these general maintenance guidelines:
+Consult our Rose Calendar for month-by-month guidelines, as well as following these important maintenance guidelines:

-- Mulching: Mulch around the base of the rose with pine needles, bark, wood chips or peanut husks to prevent the soil surface from drying out, keep surface roots cool and prevent weed growth.
+Mulch around the base of the rose with pine needles, bark, wood chips or peanut shells to prevent the soil surface from drying out, keep surface roots cool and prevent weed growth.

-- Feeding: Rose plants have different feeding requirements at different times of the year.
-After pruning in winter, rake some bone meal into the surface of the soil to stimulate fresh root growth.
+Rose plants have different feeding requirements at different times of the year.
+After pruning in winter, rake some bonemeal into the surface soil to stimulate fresh root growth.
 From spring to late summer, feed roses with 8:1:5 fertiliser once a month.
 From autumn to late winter, feed with 2:3:2 once a month.

-- Dead-heading: Removing wilting flowers by pinch-pruning encourages the production of new flowering shoots.
-Make the cut just above the third leaf below the dead head.
+Removing wilting flowers by pinch pruning encourages the production of new flowering shoots.
+Make the cut just above the third leaf below the deadhead.